doaa831/Mask_Detection/README.md

       For the layer in base_model.layers:
          layer.trainable = false

-- Later on, we need to link our previously tested pattern with the new layers of our model.
+- Later on, we need to link our previously trained-layers with the new layers of our model.
   We used the **GlobalAveragePooling2D** layer to link the dimensions of the previous layers to the new layers.
   Using only **GlobalAveragePool2D layer, dense layer with relu and dense layer with softmax**, we can perform form closing and start the classification procedure.